wayyoung/GenericBatteryDrainer/README.md

 ### Long version

-This App, Generic Battery Drainer is provided by at no cost and is intended for use as is.
+This App, Battery Drainer is provided by at no cost and is intended for use as is.

 This section is used to inform users regarding the policies with the collection, use, and disclosure of Personal Information if anyone decided to use this Service.